Luxed/nvim-config/notes.md

 # TODO

-- Only show git indicator when in a git repo in custom `galaxyline` line
+- ~~Only show git indicator when in a git repo in custom `galaxyline` line~~ Either update to a maintained version of Galaxyline or change status line
 - Move all keybinds in a single location
 - Disable virtual text for hints